keystonejs/keystone/docs/discussions/relationships.md

 ### One sided vs Two sided

-In our example we know the authors of each post.
+In our example `Posts` know about authors.
 We can access this information from our GraphQL API by querying for the `authors` field of a post.

 ```graphQL
 Query {